hardfire/hardfire.github.com/source/_posts/Corrupt-or-Unorganized.md

 In the mean time, I mentioned this to FedEx as well, the only support they could give me was "I'll talk to my superior and see how we can help you here"

 Fast forward today, I still don't have my shipment.
 Nepal Government still doesn't have the customs duty they deserve.
 Lose-Lose situation.
 Unless, my shipment has been hijacked and a customs official has gifted it to his son.
 Then, someone does win here.
-Belive me, I have heard stories of that happening.
+Believe me, I have heard stories of that happening.

 ## Thoughts